Noah Wunsch: Paintings

 The artist focuses on very big and colourful paintings, also altar paintings for churches.
 The Picasso-organizer Thierry de la Fontaine considered his work "to be full of energy and fruitfulness.
 From it comes a real light, both from within and from a spiritual point of view!".
 Some of his paintings, that he created in Mexico, France, USA, Germany or Italy are up to 12 m long and considered to be of high value.
 One of history the biggest paintings of almost 200 meters has been created by Noah Wunsch and attracted a huge number of visitors at the world heritage site Royal Saltworks at Arc-et-Senans in France.
 His deep faith inspired the artist to create a bible for children with his images.
 Worldwide, the painter has shown his work in many exhibitions, from Vienna, Hamburg, Toulouse, Madrid, Chicago, New York City to Mexico.

 Photography

-As a photographer, Noah Wunsch created portraits of many celebrities, like David Copperfield, Richard von Weizsäcker.
-John Neumeier, Claudia Schiffer and Diana Ross.
+As a photographer, Noah Wunsch created portraits of many celebrities, such as David Copperfield, Richard von Weizsäcker, John Neumeier, Claudia Schiffer and Diana Ross.
 As a photographer.
 Noah Wunsch worked on the fashion shows in Paris for labels like Yves St. Laurent, Chanel and Karl Lagerfeld.
 His pictures, published by well-known companies like Gruner & Jahr, Jahreszeiten-Verlag, Bauer Verlag and Mont Blanc, are characterized by clarity and sensibility for the small details.

 Fashion

-Since 2006 Noah Wunsch is also successful as a fashion designer.
-His work is considered as glamorous and free of any fashion trend.
-So far he seems to create pieces only for a small, exclusive audience.
+Since 2006, Noah Wunsch has also worked as a fashion designer.
+His designs have been described as distinct from contemporary fashion trends, and he has primarily produced pieces for a limited clientele.